kcaze/mambo-public/README.md

 First run `npm install && grunt dev` in `pzprjs` and then `npm install && grunt dev` in pzprv3.

 Next, install `clasp`.
 On Ubuntu/Debian this can be done with `sudo apt-get install clasp`.

+Next, run `pip3 install bottle` in the root directory.